Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

-Similar trends can be observed in the scenes shown in \Cref{fig:MixedReflectanceMain}: Scene 1 in \Cref{fig:MixedReflectanceMain} shows another scene with multiple interreflections caused by a specular ball bearing.
-Our method uses both the direct reflections from the ball bearing as well as the secondary deflectometry reflections, hence constructing the illuminated parts of the ball.
-We observe that such spherical objects are hardest to reconstruct as they reflect a quasi 360$^\circ$ view of the environment, and would ideally require the whole room to be used as screen.
-RealSense detects the specular object but fails to accurately reconstruct it, whereas Ensemble Codes and Kinect both miss the specular parts.
-Scene 2, and 3 in \Cref{fig:MixedReflectanceMain} show event deflectometry, where we use a diffuse surface (a plane) in the scene to get the shape of the specular surfaces.
-The shapes of the balloon dog in Scene 2 and the metal bird in Scene 3 are reconstructed accurately along with the diffuse reconstruction of the plane.
-As seen previously, Ensemble Codes misses the specular parts.
-RealSense performs a low-quality reconstruction of specular surfaces while Kinect misses on them.
+Similar trends can be observed in \Cref{fig:more_results}: \Cref{fig:more_results}(a) shows another scene with multiple interreflections caused by a specular ball bearing.
+Our method uses both the direct reflections from the ball bearing (one bounce specular) as well as the secondary deflectometry reflections to reconstruct the illuminated parts of the ball.
+It can be seen that the coverage of the specular ball bearing surface significantly profits from the two screen geometry, which allows capturing the majority of the surface visible to the camera - something that would not be possible with standard deflectometry.
+RealSense detects the specular object but fails to accurately reconstruct it, whereas Ensemble Codes and Kinect miss the specular parts.
+When scanning the scenes in \Cref{fig:more_results}(b)-(d) with our method, we only illuminated the planar diffuse ``screen" and reconstructed the specular surface solely from 2nd bounce reflections via deflectometry.
+To our knowledge, this is the first-ever demonstration of \text{Event-Deflectometry}, where a dynamic screen illumination is used in conjunction with an event camera to perform deflectometry measurements of specular object surfaces.

+It can be seen that the shapes of the balloon dog (\cref{fig:more_results}(b)) and the metal bird (\cref{fig:more_results}(c)) are reconstructed accurately along with the diffuse reconstructions of the planar screen.
+As seen previously, Ensemble Codes misses the specular parts, and RealSense performs a low-quality reconstruction of specular surfaces while Kinect misses them.
+For the license plate scene (\cref{fig:more_results}(d)), our method recovers both the diffuse plane and the partially specular license plate.
+Ensemble Codes misses many regions on the license plate and the diffuse plane, while Realsense and Kinect perform a low-resolution reconstruction of the license plate.

+In \Cref{fig:increased_coverage}, we show additional results on mixed reflectance scenes where we reconstruct a full convex mirror in (a), the specular letters F, J and the diffuse letter A (with its fine texture), and a specular telephone object with both the visible sides reconstructed using two different screens in (c).